Contract Updatability

 , which exceeds the value space forInt8

-. - However, this is a limitation in the current implementation, and the future versions of Cadence may support changing the type of field to a subtype, by providing means to migrate existing fields.
+. - However, this is a limitation in the current implementation; future versions of Cadence may support changing the type of field to a subtype by providing means to migrate existing fields.

 - In an already stored contract, the field